All Episodes

 And what's the name?

-Desperate Housewives, Felicity Huffman, they're among the 40 people indicted in this thing.
+They're among the 40 people indicted in this thing.

 None of the students were charged.

-Prosecutors said their parents were the scheme's principal actors, and court filings released, paint a pretty ugly picture of privileged parents committing crimes to get their kids into selective schools, and two of the participants in the scheme are scheduled to enter guilt guilty pleas.
+And court filings released paint a pretty ugly picture of privileged parents committing crimes to get their kids into selective schools.

-And uh this guy Singer is charged with getting 25 million dollars, paying some of it to college coach coaches or the standardized test officials for helping to rig the admissions process or pocketing the rest himself, and he would disguise the money using a nonprofit and one of the cooperating witnesses,
+And this guy Singer is charged with getting $25 million, paying some of it to college coaches or the standardized test officials for helping to rig the admissions process or pocketing the rest himself.

-according to the court documents, is a former head of Yale's Women's Soccer who pleaded guilty in the case nearly a year ago and has been helping the FBI gather evidence.
+And one of the cooperating witnesses, according to the court documents, is a former head of Yale's Woman Soccer who pleaded guilty in the case nearly a year ago and has been helping the FBI gather evidence.

-And uh I wonder what the fine is.
+And I wonder what the fine is.

-Now, Huffman's accused of paying 15,000.
+Now, Huffman's accused of paying $15,000.

-Um they didn't say what the possible penalty is here.
+They didn't say what the possible penalty is here.

 You know, who knows?

-You just think I'm like, we're all helicopter parents these days.
+You just think, I'm like, we're all helicopter parents these days.

-I mean, the days when we used to and I'm curious, by the way, Ethan, did you grow up like I did where I get off the school bus.
+And I'm curious, by the way, Ethan, did you grow up like I did?

-I take my I'd get on my bicycle, and maybe it's hockey day, maybe it's stickball day, maybe it's baseball day, basketball day, whatever it happened to be.
+Where I get off the school bus, I'd get on my bicycle, and maybe it's hockey day, maybe it's stick ball day, maybe it's baseball day, basketball day, whatever it happened to be.

 And my parents had no idea where I was.